codeforkjeff/covid-19-stats/README.md

 # Working with the data

-Key tables in the SQLite database:
+Key tables in the database:

 `fact_counties_base` - a table containing daily snapshot info for each U.S. county.
 Key into the table is Date and FIPS code.